Implementing High Availability for an Add-on

 - Select Custom Policies for Node Affinity and add the preceding node label.

-Add tolerations for the preceding taint.
+Add a toleration for the taint.

 - Click OK.

-Deploying the Add-on in Multiple AZs
+Deploying the Add-on Pods in Different AZs

 - Log in to the CCE console and click the cluster name to access the cluster console.